—–

 Dividend Policy

-Group’s dividend policy is closely tied to the company’s earnings and future development outlook.
-According to Article 24 of its bylaws, after deducting previous losses and legal reserves, the distributable profit may be allocated—upon recommendation from the Board of Directors either to dividend distribution, retained earnings, or carry-forward
+Sword Group’s dividend policy is closely linked to the profits generated and to the Group’s development prospects.
+In accordance with Article 24 of its Articles of Association, after deduction of prior losses and statutory reserves, the distributable profit may be allocated—upon proposal of the Board of Directors—to the payment of dividends, to retained earnings, or to be carried forward.

-Historically, Sword Group has paid annual dividends, with amounts varying depending on the financial results of the fiscal year
+Historically, Sword Group has paid annual dividends, the amount of which varies depending on the financial performance of each fiscal year.

-These decisions reflect Sword Group’s commitment to sharing its financial performance with shareholders, while also considering the investment needs required to support its continued growth
+These decisions illustrate Sword Group’s commitment to a regular and consistent distribution policy, while preserving the investment capacity required to support its long-term growth.

 Upcoming Dividend